BerndFranzen/SWGOH-Guildstats/README.md

 Q&A
 ===
+Q: Some players of my guild show with empty teams although they do have them.
+Why is this?
+A: The script pulls all data from api.swgoh.gg and this system only has the data of those players that have an account on swgoh.gg

 Q: How can I create custom teams?
 A: Just edit the CONIFG-Teams.csv file and add whatever you want to have an analysis for.
 You need to add the DefId as specified in the game itself as well as the display name you want to see in the list.